FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/parallel/sharding.md

 /shards/hello_shard
 ```

-> the ls command of BFS can also be queried
+> The ls command of BFS can also be queried

 ```
 [group0]: /apps> ls /shards/account_shard/